cindymit/LVL-Up-Video-Game-Finder/README.md

 ### MVP/PostMVP

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Add axios api call to find and use data from RAWG's Video Games Database.
-- Render and log data on webpage.
+- Render and log data onto webpage.
 - Create a search bar that logs search text input.
-- Allow user to search for video game by keyword (e.g. title name: Destiny)
+- Allow user to search for a video game by keyword (e.g. title name: Destiny).
-- Change background of search results divider to image stored in api data.
+- Direct search results to the 'search results' divider.
+- Direct stored image data to show up in the 'image' divider.
+- Add media queries for responsive design.

 #### PostMVP